golang/go/gopls/README.md

 support for the last 4 major Go releases, but this support extends only to not breaking the build and avoiding easily fixable regressions.

-The following table shows the final gopls version that supports being built at a given Go Version.
-Any more recent Go versions missing from this table can still be built with the latest version of gopls.
+The following table shows the final gopls version that supports being built with a given Go version.
+Go releases more recent than any in the table can build any version of gopls.

 | Go Version  | Final gopls Version With Support |
 | ----------- | -------------------------------- |